Unlike a regular licence to drive a car, motorcycle licences are a bit more complicated than simply holding a full or a provisional licence.

 On your practical test, you’ll be using the bike size that you’ll be riding when you pass.
 If you’re trying to get your AM licence, you’ll be taking your test on a 50cc moped or motorcycle with a top speed of around 30mph.

-The practical motorcycle test is slightly different from the practical driving test as it’s split into two parts – module one and module two.
+The practical motorcycle test is slightly different from the practical driving test as it’s split into two parts – module 1 and module 2.
+Here are some motorcycle test tips on what to expect in Module 1.

 Module 1 is a 20-minute off-road section that requires you to show you can*:

 Module 2 takes place on the road and is around 50 minutes long.
-You must have passed the first module before you take Module 2.
+You must have passed the first module before you take the Module 2.
+Here are some Module 2 bike test tips that well help you know what to expect on the day.

 In Module 2 you’ll have to do an eyesight test, answer safety questions then you’ll head out onto the road.